Angatar/mailman2/README.md

 ```

 ### mailman configuration
-In order to improve the deliverability and security of the mailing lists mailman mailing lists are set by default to be a list members only mailing lists and
+In order to improve the deliverability and security of the mailing lists, the mailman mailing lists are set by default to be a list members only mailing lists and

 Most of the mailman configuration can be changed from the web interfaces of each created mailing lists.
-However in case you need to change the default behaviour for the future mailing list creation you simply can edit the mailan configuration by replacing corresponding config files by using a simple docker or k8s volume.
+However in case you need to change the default behaviour for the future mailing list creation you simply can edit the mailman configuration by replacing corresponding config files by using a simple docker or k8s volume.

-The default mailman configuration for email sending is set to wrap in order to improve the deliverabelity of the email sent through the mailing lists.
+The default mailman configuration for email sending is set to wrap in order to improve the deliverability of the email sent through the mailing lists.

 ### Ports to expose
 This container exposes the following ports